Language selection

 Surveillance and Enforcement

-As the lead federal authority for the Gully, DFO has the overall responsibility of ensuring regulations and conservation measures are respected and enforced.
-DFO is responsible for enforcement activities under the Oceans Act, the Fisheries Act, the Species at Risk Act, and other federal legislation as it pertains to fisheries conservation, environmental protection, habitat protection, and marine safety.
+DFO is the lead federal authority for the Gully.
+This means that DFO must ensure that regulations and conservation measures are respected and enforced.
+The department is responsible for enforcing the acts and regulations of the Oceans Act, the Fisheries Act, and the Species at Risk Act.
+There is also other legislation considered for fisheries conservation, environmental protection, habitat protection, and marine safety.
+For example, Transport Canada enforces the Canada Shipping Act.
+This Act governs the safety of marine transport and recreational boating, as well pollution prevention to protect the marine environment.

 Conservation Milestones